renickbell/konduktiva/konduktiva-documentation.md

 ---

 ---
+## Interacting with the Musical Environment

+There are different ways you can interacte and change things in the MusicalEnvironment.
+You can change it by doing ```e.variable = ```.
+This way is excellent if you are familliar with what you are doing and if you have time.
+When live coding we often have to act and think quickly.
+When doing this is is especially easy to make mistakes when making QuanitzedMaps.

 ### Players
 Players are processes that can be started or stopped using the metaphor of a player in a musical ensemble like a band or orchestra.